Nov 23, 2024

 3. If test results are positive, immediate confirmation testing will be done on the original specimen at the student’s expense.

-4. The results of the test will be made known to the Associate Dean of Student Services.
-In the event of a positive result, the Associate Dean of Student Services will notify the Chair, Health Education Division (for Health Education students) or the Dean, Nursing (for nursing students) or appropriate administrator.
+4. The results of the test will be made known to the Associate Dean of Student Affairs.
+In the event of a positive result, the Associate Dean of Student Affairs will notify the Chair, Health Education Division (for Health Education students) or the Dean, Nursing (for nursing students) or appropriate administrator.
 A confidential meeting with any student testing positive will then be arranged.

 5. Any Meridian Community College student who presents positive test results (other than for a properly administered prescription drug) will be dismissed from the clinical practicum and program.
 [Note: A legal prescription is one that is written within a six month time period.
 Use of the medication after the six month time frame is considered inappropriate and results in a positive drug screen result.]
 The student will be notified in writing and may apply for readmission into another class at a later date.
 Readmission, however, will not be considered until the completed “Agreement of Readmission” with attached documentation of evaluation, treatment, and counseling has been received.